10 lawn problems and how to solve them

 Urine is actually a great addition to most growing plants.
 However, too much urine, all at once tends to mean a lot of nitrogen and salts concentrated in a very small area, and this will kill your lawn.
 What will happen is a dead, yellow patch will often appear, surrounded by very fast-growing lawn taking advantage of the right amount of nitrogen that has seeped away from the main area of urine.

 There area a few ways to deal with this.
-One is to keep your dog off the lawn, but for dog-loving Growing Today readers, that probably isn’t a very practical one.
+One is to keep your dog off the lawn, but for dog-lovers, it isn’t practical.
 You can use a watering can or hose to wash down an area you see your dog pee on, diluting it so it covers a wider area but this may result in a spurt of unwanted growth.
 And you probably have better things to do than run around after your dog with a hose!

 Taking your dog for a walk morning and night will see it spread its urine over a wider area, onto plants etc that you aren’t concerned about.